Banerjee Accuses BJP Of Dividing Bengal On Religious Lines

-West Bengal Chief Minister Mamata Banerjee has accused the BJP of attempting to divide the state along religious and caste lines ahead of the upcoming elections, alleging voter roll manipulation and divisive tactics.
+Mamata Banerjee has accused the BJP of attempting to divide West Bengal society along religious and caste lines ahead of the upcoming elections, alleging voter roll manipulation and misuse of central agencies.

 Key Points

-- Mamata Banerjee accuses the BJP of deleting names from electoral rolls, targeting minority and migrant communities.

-- Banerjee alleges the BJP is attempting to divide West Bengal society based on caste, religion, and community.
+- Mamata Banerjee accuses the BJP of attempting to divide West Bengal on religious and caste lines.

+- Banerjee alleges names of minority and migrant voters were removed from electoral rolls.

-- She claims the BJP is trying to 'capture Bengal by force' using central agencies and money power.
+- She claims the BJP is trying to capture Bengal by force using central agencies and money.

 - Banerjee assures that West Bengal will remain a place where all religions can be freely practised.

+- The Bhabanipur election is seen as a rematch of the 2021 Nandigram battle.

-West Bengal Chief Minister Mamata Banerjee on Sunday held her first community outreach programme in her Bhabanipur constituency since filing her nomination on April 8, using the platform to sharpen her attack on the BJP over alleged deletion of names from electoral rolls and attempts to divide people on religious and caste lines.
+West Bengal Chief Minister Mamata Banerjee held her first community outreach programme in her Bhabanipur constituency since filing her nomination on April 8, using the platform to sharpen her attack on the BJP over deletion of names from electoral rolls and alleged attempts to divide people on religious and caste lines.

-At the meeting, organised at Ladies' Park in her constituency, Banerjee described elections as a "festival of democracy and not autocracy" and urged people from different communities to remain united ahead of the assembly polls.
+At the meeting, organised at Ladies' Park in her constituency on Sunday, Banerjee described elections as a "festival of democracy and not autocracy" and urged people from different communities to remain united ahead of the assembly polls.

 Allegations of Voter Roll Manipulation